Dietary Supplements

 What are the Side Effects of Black Cohosh?

 Black Cohosh should only be used continuously for a short amount of time, since long-term continuous use can lead to liver damage.
+It is also common for Black Cohosh to interact with other herbs and medications.
+Therefore, for both of these reasons, it is highly recommended that Black Cohosh only be taken under the guidance of your doctor.

 Black Cohosh is not recommended for people who have hormone sensitive conditions, are going through chemotherapy or any hormonal treatment, are pregnant or breastfeeding, or taking oral contraceptives.
+An overdose of Black Cohosh may cause nausea, vomiting, indigestion, headache, low blood pressure, and irregular perspiration.

 Where and How to Buy Black Cohosh